Take Action Guide for Non-GMO Month 2012

 |2.
 Learn to talk about the issues

 Train to be an effective speaker on non-GMO issues.
-Review the speaker training calendar to find a time that works for you.
+Start with watching the Non-GMO Project's Managing the Non-GMO Message.
+To delve into lecturing review the Institute for Responsible Technology's speaker training calendar to find a time that works for you.
 Anyone can learn to be a speaker!
 Check out 11-year old Birke Baehr speaking at a TedX Next Generation conference.

 |5.
 Watch, learn and share

-Watch a video and share it with your friends (we enjoyed the Just Say No to GMO music video) or have a movie screening party at your house to watch films like The World According to Monsanto.
-You can even be over prepared by using this movie showing guide!
+Watch a video and share it with your friends like this TEDx talk by Robyn O'Brien or have a movie screening party at your house to watch films like The World According to Monsanto or Genetic Roulette (free week 10/10-17)!

 |9.
 Write to your elected officials